numenta/nupic-legacy/news/_posts/2013-06-25-hackathon-outcome.md

 <br/>
 <br/>

+We were so happy with the hacks, we gave everyone who came up with one a [raspberry pi](http://www.raspberrypi.org/) (and we'll be working on getting NuPIC to [build on one](https://issues.numenta.org/browse/NPC-141)!).

 ## Thank you!

-We really had a great time hosting this hackathon, and we can't wait to do it again.
+We had a great time hosting this hackathon, and we can't wait to do it again.
 Additionally, we got really valuable feedback from all the participants on how we can improve NuPIC for all our users and contributors.
 Don't doubt that we'll be taking all your comments and critiques into consideration as we continue to mature our open source offering.

 If you are interesting in joining our next hackathon, please [sign up for our mailing list](http://lists.numenta.org/mailman/listinfo/nupic_lists.numenta.org), were I'll continue to post notifications about future events.